amirargani/UptimeSHIELD/README.md

 ## 📝 Recommendation
 Please consult with your software developer or system administrator regarding the use of this platform in production environments.

+## 📘 Documentation

+For a deep dive into the technical aspects of UptimeSHIELD, please refer to our [Technical Documentation](TECHNICAL_README.md).

+It covers:
+- **Architecture**: In-depth look at the Frontend, Backend, and OS layers.
+- **PowerShell Bridge**: How we interact with Windows Services.
+- **Intelligence Layer**: Details on the Google Gemini AI integration.
+- **Security**: HTTPS setup and certificate management.
+- **Data Flow**: The journey of a monitoring request.

 ---

 ## 📜 Changelog